KolmogorovLab/hapdup/README.md

 3. Then we use Margin to phase SNPs and haplotype reads

-4. We then use Flye to polish the initall assmely with the reads from each of the two haplotypes independently
+4. We then use Flye to polish the initiall assembly with the reads from each of the two haplotypes independently

-5. Finally, we find (heterozygous) breakpoints in long-read alignments and apply the corresponding structural changes two the corresponding polished haplotypes.
+5. Finally, we find (heterozygous) breakpoints in long-read alignments and apply the corresponding structural changes to the corresponding polished haplotypes.
 Currently, it allows to recover large heterozygous inversions.

 Benchmarks